xpl/useless/README.md

 A nice `console.log` alternative for those who like log-driven debugging.
 Based on [log.js](https://github.com/xpl/useless/blob/master/base/log.js) (acts as a write backend for it) — which is ultimately based on [stringify.js](https://github.com/xpl/useless/blob/master/base/tier0/stringify.js) and [reflection.js](https://github.com/xpl/useless/blob/master/base/reflection.js) superpowers (check it out).

-Renders incoming `log.js` calls into semi-transparent overlay at the bottom of the viewport.
+Renders incoming `log` calls into semi-transparent overlay at the bottom of the viewport.
 It is transparent for mouse input (so it doesnt mess with page interaction) and can be toggled by `~` key (hello Quake).
 Much nicier than default `console.log` in many cases.

 > Included in `useless.devtools.js` distribution.